Skip to main

 • Participation in specialized departmental training grant programs

 Clinical sites are carefully vetted before student placement.
-The review process includes assessment of client populations served, supervisor qualifications and experience, previous student evaluations of the site and educator, and direct communication with the site.
+The review process includes an assessment of the client populations served, the supervisor's qualifications and experience, previous student evaluations of the site and educator, and direct communication with the site.
 Clinical educators must hold current ASHA certification and state licensure.

 During each placement, the clinical education team maintains close contact with students and clinical educators, providing support and oversight.
 The University of Kentucky’s clinical education model ensures that each student graduates with the depth and breadth of experience needed to become a confident, ethical, and well-rounded speech-language pathologist prepared to serve diverse populations across settings.